 The :statuscode matches the table above so you can make decisions based on each result’s status.

 Gaining access to MCollective::Client#req results

-You can get access to each result in real time, in this case you will supply a block that will be invoked for each result as it comes in.
+You can get access to each result in real time, in this case you will need to handle the exceptions in the table above and you’ll get a different style of result set.
 The result set will be exactly as from the full blown client.

 In this mode there will be no progress indicator, you’ll deal with results as and when they come in not after the fact as in the previous example.

 The output will be the same as above

 In this mode the results you get will be like this: